C. H. B. Kitchin: Biography

 Clifford Henry Benn Kitchin was born in Harrogate, Yorkshire, the elder son of Clifford Kitchin (1860–1913), a barrister.
 He attended Clifton College and read Classics at Exeter College, Oxford.
 Like his father before him, he became a barrister and a member of the London Stock Exchange.

 After university he volunteered for the army and served in France from 1916 to 1918.

-Kitchin was a brilliant intellect and skilled at wide range of talents.
-Among other things he was a classical scholar, avante garde poet, linguist, and botanist; he was also gifted at playing chess, bridge and piano.
+Kitchin was skilled at wide range of talents, with some examples being a classical scholar, avante garde poet, linguist, and botanist; he was also gifted at playing chess, bridge and piano.
 A large inheritance allowed him to devote his time to writing and other pastimes, including gambling at Monte Carlo and the breeding and racing of greyhounds, at both of which he was something of a success.
-He was also a collector of objects d’art, first editions and antiques including Georgian silver and Meissen teapots; he would visit sales, auctions and dealers in his blue Rolls Royce, which he loved and drove “enthusiastically”.
+He was also a collector of objets d’art, first editions and antiques including Georgian silver and Meissen teapots; he would visit sales, auctions and dealers in his blue Rolls Royce, which he loved and drove “enthusiastically”.

 In the 1920s and 1930s Kitchin owned a house in Chiddingly, East Sussex.

 During the Second World War Kitchin gave up writing to become a schoolmaster and landowner in Herefordshire.

 In the late 1940s Kitchin lived in Cornwall in a house on the Helford river, where he kept a large motor yacht.

 Kitchin’s friend and fellow writer L P Hartley included an essay about him in his 1967 collection “The Novelist’s Responsibilities” as well as a foreword to his final and posthumous novel.

 Kitchin was gay and lived with his lover Clive Bertram Preen until Preen's death in 1944.